NeuCharFramework/NcfDocs/docs/start/developer/entrance.md

 Entry file `Senparc.Web\Program.cs`

-After entering the .Net 6 era, all references to the entry namespace have been consolidated into the `Senparc.Web\GlobalUsings.cs` file, as follows:
+After entering the .Net 6 era, the references of the entry namespace have all been consolidated into the `Senparc.Web\GlobalUsings.cs` file, with the following content:

 ```csharp
 global using Microsoft.AspNetCore.Builder;